hannahsheahan/context_magnitude/README.md

 # contextMagnitude
+*Project  in development*
-Neural network modeling of how parallel, context-separated neural representations of magnitude (cr. experimentalist Fabrice Luyckx) can emerge through supervised training.
+RNN modeling of how parallel, context-separated neural representations of magnitude (cr. experimentalist Fabrice Luyckx) may emerge through supervised training.